Skip to content

 PromQL Query

-PromQL queries support handwritten query statements.
-By default, they use the time selected by the dashboard time widget to query and return data.
+PromQL queries support manually writing query statements.
+By default, they use the time selected by the dashboard time widget for querying and return data.

 For information about PromQL queries, refer to PromQL Quick Start.